The Most Important Formula in Klipfolio

 Summary - There are four Functions in Klipfolio that you should understand, and master early on: SLICE, SELECT, GROUP/GROUPBY, and LOOKUP.
 These Data Manipulation Functions come together into what I will controversially call the single most important formula in Klipfolio.

 It generally isn’t.
-Spiderman’s uncle famously quipped that “with great power comes great responsibility.”
-We say that there is a bit of a learning curve.
+Spider-Man’s uncle said, “with great power comes great responsibility.”
+There’s a learning curve.

-If you’re just starting out, or if you’re a long time user looking for a quick refresher, there are four Functions in Klipfolio that you should look at, and master early on: SLICE, SELECT, GROUP/GROUPBY, and LOOKUP.
+If you’re just getting started, or you’re a long-time user who wants a quick refresher, there are four Functions in Klipfolio Klips you should learn early: SLICE, SELECT, GROUP/GROUPBY, and LOOKUP.

-These Data Manipulation Functions come together into what I will controversially call the single most important formula in Klipfolio.
+These Data Manipulation Functions come together into what can fairly be called the single most important formula in Klipfolio Klips.

 Here it is: